Global anthropogenic temperature change

 domain data has been used to explore the correlation between global temperature

-since 1940 and global energy of the power grid.
+since 1945 and global energy TWH of the

 Results